0xPolygon/polygon-docs/docs/cdk/how-to/configure-agglayer.md

-Polygon AggLayer is a web service that receives zero-knowledge proofs from multiple CDK chains and checks their soundness before sending them on to the L1 for verification.
+Polygon AggLayer is a ZK-powered interoperability solution that enables a shared state across multiple chains.
+It receives zero-knowledge proofs from multiple CDK chains and checks their soundness before sending them on to the L1 for verification.

 !!! important
     - Polygon manages the AggLayer in production at the current time.